Carmelo Zito

 A veteran of World War I, Zito moved to New York in 1923.
 He joined an anti-fascist paper there in 1925, then moved to San Francisco in 1931 and took over Il Corriere del Popolo.
 During World War II, he testified before congressional and state committees concerning fascist influences that he perceived in Italian-American political and civic organizations.

-Death

 He died on June 9, 1980.